avolve-dao/avolve/docs/GUIDES.md

-# Avolve Platform Guides
+# Avolve Platform Guides (Merged)

-Welcome to Avolve!
-This single guide provides everything users, admins, and developers need to get started and thrive on the platform.
+This file now serves as a single entry point for all onboarding and quick start content.
+For full onboarding, admin, and developer guides, see the links below and the main documentation index.

 ---